High-order quantum algorithm for solving linear differential equations: Linear systems approach

 \section{Linear systems approach}

 To avoid this problem we propose an approach based on the algorithm for solving linear systems from Ref.\ \cite{Harrow09}.
-The trick is to encode the solution of the differential equation at different times using the one state.
+The trick is to use a ``Feynman's clock'', where an additional register encodes the time \cite{feyn82,feyn85}.
+Then we encode the solution of the differential equation at all times using just one state.
 That is, we wish to obtain the final state proportional to

-The number $N_t$ is the number of time steps, $t_j$ is the time $t_0+j\dt$, where $\dt$ is the time interval in the discreti{\s}ation of the differential equation, $x_j$ is the approximation of the value of $x$ at time $t_j$, and $\Delta t$ is the total time interval over which the differential equation is to be solved.
+The number $N_t$ is the number of time steps, $t_j$ is the time $t_0+j\dt$, where $\dt$ is the time interval in the discreti{\s}ation of the differential equation, $\bm{x}_j$ is the approximation of the value of $\bm{x}$ at time $t_j$, and $\Delta t$ is the total time interval over which the differential equation is to be solved.
 We use the subscript $j$ to index the vectors, and superscript for components of these vectors.

 Once this state has been created, the state encoding the solution at the final time $t_0+\Delta t$ can be approximated by measuring the register encoding the time and getting that time.
 Just using this method, the probability of obtaining the final time is small ($1/(N_t+1)$).
-To obtain a significant probability of success, one can add times beyond $t_0+\Delta t$ where $x$ is constant.
-We take $x$ to be constant for $t_0+\Delta t$ to $t_0+2\Delta t$, so $N_t=2\Delta t/\dt$.
+To obtain a significant probability of success, one can add times beyond $t_0+\Delta t$ where $\bm{x}$ is constant.
+We take $\bm{x}$ to be constant for $t_0+\Delta t$ to $t_0+2\Delta t$, so $N_t=2\Delta t/\dt$.
 Then any measurement result for the time in this interval will give the state corresponding to the solution.
 By this method, the probability of success can be boosted significantly, without changing the scaling for $N_t$.

 To numerically solve differential equations, the simplest method is the Euler method, which discreti{\s}es the differential equation as